Our Complete Commercial Flagpole Buying Guide

 We recommend that you choose more than one possible location that you would be pleased with.
 Why?
 Because of the last, and in some ways, the most important step in site selection – making sure it is safe to dig a deep hole where you want to plant your flagpole.
 Digging a hole and hitting a power line, gas line, or cable line is one of the most expensive and potentially dangerous mistakes you can make.
 Fortunately, you can call “Call Before You Dig” for free and they will come out and make sure that your chosen installation site is safe.
 Just call “811” and ask them to come out.
 Before they do, it’s a good idea to mark the area where you want to place your pole with a stick or with white spray paint.

 Once you know the maximum height allowed in your area, budget will probably be your next consideration.
-Commercial flagpole prices can vary widely depending on the configuration and strength of your pole.
+The prices on commercial flagpoles for sale can vary widely depending on the configuration and strength of your pole.
 Factors that directly affect the price you pay include halyard configuration – internal halyard or external halyard.
 Internal halyard is the most secure setup (because the halyard is fully contained within the flagpole), but also the most expensive (because it requires more internal hardware).
 External halyard is the most common and affordable commercial flagpole option.
 It’s our most popular seller.